IELTS Reading Exercise 1 Sample Texts and Questions

 Some Tips to Help You Succeed Your Exam and Get a Better Result

 Let’s take a look at some useful tips that will help you feel at ease when passing the IELTS exam.

 Reading instructions correctly and adhering to them is always vital during a test, but it is even more important to do so during the Reading section of the IELTS.
 In this section, if your answer does not perfectly correspond to the format described, it will be invalid!

 It is important to learn vocabulary, but there can be words you have never seen before.
 If you hesitate on what a word could mean, don’t focus on that word in particular, just try to understand the meaning of the whole sentence.

 Be careful with the timing

-If you don’t have the answer to one question, move on to the next one.
-You can always come back later, it is important not to lose time!
+If you do not know the answer to one question, try to answer the next one.
+You can always come back to the question later because it is important not to lose time.

 Each result is automatically saved, and it gives you your overall progression along your training.
 According to this, you will be able to see where you perform well, and where you have gaps.
 For that, we have created vocabulary and grammar study sheets for you to practice!

 We have over 30,000 questions in 5 different languages – Spanish, English, French, German and Mandarin – to help you prepare and these questions are regularly updated by our pedagogical experts.
 GlobalExam can prepare you for IELTS, but we also have training for 27 different tests, including DELF, TOEIC, and TOEFL.